mxenabled/react-native-widget-sdk/README.md

 ```

 **Note for Expo application:** non-standalone Expo applications are not
 installed with a unique application scheme.
-If this is the case for you, then
+If you are using a non-standalone
-you will need to use the `clientRedirectUrl` prop instead of
+Expo application, then you will need to use the `clientRedirectUrl` prop
-`uiMessageWebviewUrlScheme`.
-Note that this does not apply for standalone Expo
+instead of `uiMessageWebviewUrlScheme`.
+Note that this does not apply for
-application, if your application is a standalone application you should
+standalone Expo applications, if your application is a standalone application
-continue to use the `uiMessageWebviewUrlScheme` prop.
+then you should continue to use the `uiMessageWebviewUrlScheme` prop.

 `clientRedirectUrl` works similarly to `uiMessageWebviewUrlScheme`, except you
 will need to pass in the full URL to your Expo application and include